gsauthof/dracut-sshd/README.md

   restart timeout.
 Directing some of the VM host's entropy into the VM guest fixes this issue ([cf. these comments for examples of how to do this][entropy]).
+- Why do I get `Permission denied (publickey)` although the same authorized key works after the system is booted?
+  A: This can be caused by a root account that is locked with `!` instead of `*`.
+In that case it's enough to change the lock method (or set a password) and regenerate the initramfs.
+  Background: On some systems Dracut also includes `/etc/shadow` which is then used by sshd.
+In early userspace, there is no PAM, thus sshd uses built-in code for shadow handling.
+In contrast to usual PAM configuration (which is used by late userspace sshd, by default), sshd itself differentiates between `*` and `!` as invalid password field tokens.
+Meaning that only `*` allows public key authentication while `!` blocks any login ([see also][i30]).

 ## Related Work